Vornado Realty Trust (VNO) Shares Down Despite Recent Market Volatility

 VNO’s Market Performance

-The stock of Vornado Realty Trust (VNO) has seen a -8.78% decrease in the past week, with a -25.31% drop in the past month, and a -18.76% fall in the past quarter.
-The volatility ratio for the week is 3.74%, and the volatility levels for the past 30 days are at 3.13% for VNO.
-The simple moving average for the last 20 days is -15.46% for VNO stock, with a simple moving average of -29.92% for the last 200 days.
+VNO’s stock has seen a -14.43% decrease for the week, with a -33.62% drop in the past month and a -33.65% fall in the past quarter.
+The volatility ratio for the week is 7.56%, and the volatility levels for the past 30 days are at 4.15% for Vornado Realty Trust The simple moving average for the last 20 days is -21.81% for VNO stock, with a simple moving average of -39.00% for the last 200 days.

 Analysts’ Opinion of VNO